Thank you to everyone who voted in the 2018 AAPA Elections. We welcome the newly elected AAPA leadership team members:

 Please join us in welcoming our newest AAPA Leadership Fellows!

 Asian American Journal of Psychology | June 2017 Issue

 Feature Article & Table of Contents

-AAPA would like to congratulate the authors of “Annual Review of Asian American Psychology, 2015,” which has been chosen as the Feature Article of the June 2016 issue.
-Below is a brief biography of the lead author, Dr. Lisa Kiang, and some reflections on this research experience.
+AAPA would like to congratulate the authors of “Microaggressions and Self-Esteem in Emerging Asian American Adults: The Moderating Role of Racial Socialization,” which has been chosen as the Feature Article of the June 2017 issue.
+Below is a brief biography of the lead author, Christina J. Thai, and some reflections on this research experience.
 We hope that the readers of AAJP will find this Feature and the rest of the issue’s articles to be informative and of benefit to their work.
-The Feature Article may be downloaded for free here, and the December 2016 issue’s Table of Contents is at the end of this post.
+The Feature Article may be downloaded for free here, and the June 2017 issue’s Table of Contents is at the end of this post.

 Reflections from the Lead Author